homelab-alpha/npm-workspaces-template/README.md

 1. Fork the repository
 2. Clone your forked repository: `git clone https://github.com/your-username/npm-workspaces-template.git`
-3. Install the dependencies `npm install`
+3. Install the dependencies `npm ci`
 4. Create a new branch for your feature or bug fix
 5. Submit a pull request from your branch to our `main` branch